Updated Apache httpd packages that correct a security issue are now

 Hat Security Response Team.

-The Apache HTTP Server is a popular and freely-available Web server.
+The Apache HTTP Server is a popular Web server available for free.

-perform a cross-site scripting attack if a victim can be forced to visit a
+allow an attacker to perform a cross-site scripting attack if a victim was

-Users of apache should upgrade to these updated packages, which contain
+Users of Apache should upgrade to these updated packages, which contain a